Sjeiti/ronvalstarnl/src/data/markdown/post_migrating-a-subversion-repository-from-google-code-to-github.md

 <!--
-  id: 1722
-  description: Recently I did a full history and issue migration from Google Code to Github.
-I expected the worst but it was actually quite easy.
   date: 2012-08-24
   modified: 2012-08-24
   slug: migrating-a-subversion-repository-from-google-code-to-github
   type: post
-  excerpt: <p>Recently I migrated TinySort from Google Code to Github.
-I&#8217;m a real Git noob so I expected a full history migration to be a real pain in the ass.
-Plus I also wanted to move both the open and closed issues (since they correspond to the regression tests).
-Luckily it turned out to be a [&hellip;]</p>
   categories: code, JavaScript, jQuery, Python
   tags: Google Code, SVN, Git, Github, migrating
-  metaKeyword: from Google Code to Github
-  metaTitle: Migrating a subversion repository from Google Code to Github
-  metaDescription: Recently I did a full history and issue migration from Google Code to Github.
+  description: Recently I did a full history and issue migration from Google Code to Github.
 I expected the worst but it was actually quite easy.
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # Migrating a subversion repository from Google Code to Github